Siiike/alx-pre_course/README.md

-Separates your work from your colleagues
+Separates your work from your colleague's

 It shows how to branch and delete files.
 Branching helps secludes your work from the main work and so